rjsmith1999/IMMERSE/_pages/log.md

       - Run petalinux-config get-hw on petazed
       - Commit
     - Test with fault injection _on both boards_
+      - It seems faults (at least multi-bit even faults) are not detected on zedboard yet?
     - Verify with Sebastian it meets all of his requirements
     - Update Documentation to match new file structure